 Be sure to add some more once they’re mashed, and keep taste-testing them until you get just the right amount.

-Always opt for a potato masher or ricer when you’re making mashed potatoes instead.
+Always opt for a potato ricer when you’re making ultra creamy mashed potatoes instead.
 Why?
 Well, when potatoes are mashed, they release starch.
 And if they release TOO much starch by being overworked (i.e. in a food processor), they’ll end up all sticky and gummy.
+A ricer gets them juuuust right.

-I always one or a combination of milk, sour cream, buttermilk, cream, cream cheese, or my personal favorite mashed potato additive, Boursin cheese!
+But no matter what, I always use one a combination of milk, sour cream, buttermilk, cream, cream cheese, or my personal favorite mashed potato additive, Boursin cheese!

 This is no time to count calories (well, there’s never a time for that if you ask me) or worry about your waistline.